 One of the most persuasive core concepts in Buddhism is that any person can achieve a higher condition, in worldly, as well as universal terms.
 But where, and when did Buddhism begin?
 How did it become so popular, capturing the hearts and minds of millions of faithful followers around the globe?

 It Began With a Miracle Birth

 Indeed, there are many parallels between the lives and teachings of the premier Jain teacher Mahavira and those of Siddhartha the Buddha that is, the Enlightened One, who became the exemplar for Buddhists.
-The two men were roughly contemporary, both based in North India.
-And both were Kshatriya by birth.
-But both rejected that martial dharma as well as the authority of Brahmins based on the esoteric Veda and ritual sacrifice.
+The two men were roughly contemporary, both based in North India, and both were Kshatriya by birth.
+But both rejected martial dharma, as well as the authority of Brahmins—based on the esoteric Veda—and ritual sacrifice.
 Both Mahavira and Siddhartha Gautama left their families in their early 30s to seek a higher path leading to nirvana.